Swayback in Horses (Equine Lordosis) : When the horse's back sags

 At this point, the rider must also be mentioned as a possible cause.
 A crooked, unbalanced rider who slumps into the saddle and puts too much tension on the horse also overloads the sensitive horse's back.
 If the horse is then not gymnasticized appropriately, this will force the horse to become exhausted in the long term.

-In cases of postural exhaustion, all the previously mentioned issues accumulate.
-Eventually, the horse's body can no longer support itself and begins to collapse inward—sagging even without a rider.
-As this happens, the long spinous processes of the spine draw closer together, sometimes touching and causing pain.
-This condition is referred to as Kissing Spines.
+In the case of stretcher exhaustion, all the problems listed above add up.
+At some point, the horse's body can no longer hold itself together and eventually collapses - even without a rider, the horse literally sags.
+As a result, the long spinous processes of the spine move closer together until they even touch each other and cause pain.
+This is known as kissing spines.

 Foals and young horses that exhibit a swayback even before being ridden are exceptions.
 In this case, it indicates a congenital lordosis, a structural defect that can make the horse less resilient.